How To Get Into Airport Lounges On Your Next Trip

 Let’s look at the three main types of lounges that your credit card will get you into.

-#1 Priority Pass, Plaza Premium Louges, Etc
+#1 Priority Pass, Plaza Premium Lounges, Etc

 There are thousands of lounges around the world.
-They are operated under various names, such as The Club and Aspire, and even some airline-specific lounges, such as the Virgin Clubhouse lounge at some airports.
+They operate under various names, such as The Club and Aspire, and even airline-specific lounges, such as the Virgin Clubhouse at some airports.
 In most cases, you can bring two guests in with you for free.
-Most of these are included in the Priority Pass or Plaza Premium network of lounges.
-I want to specifically highlight Priority Pass because that membership is included with the credit cards I will mention later in this post and is generally the easiest to access.

 Click here to view the Priority Pass lounge network, which includes over 1,400 airport lounge locations in nearly 150 countries.